rpfilomeno/rogverse.fyi/src/content/post/taking-back-control-how-ai-can-help-you-beat-online-algorithms.md

 publishDate: 2025-01-08T09:27:00
 author: Roger F.
 ---
-Ever feel like your phone or computer knows you a little *too* well?
-Like it's showing you the same stuff over and over?
-You're not imagining things!
-Websites and apps use computer programs called algorithms to decide what you see.
-They're like digital gatekeepers that can end up trapping you in a bubble of the same old content.
-But here's the good news: another type of computer smarts, called Artificial Intelligence (AI), can help you break free and see a wider world online.

 ## How Platform Algorithms Work

 Think about how you use the internet.
 Every time you click on something, watch a video, or search for information, algorithms are watching.
 They use this information to guess what you want to see next.